cantzakas/gpdb-jupyter/README.md

 ---

-[^1]: **"Secure"** in this context means using a modern browser or a tool like *curl* that verifies SSL certificates when downloading from https URLs.
+[1]: **Secure** in this context means using a modern browser or a tool like *curl* that verifies SSL certificates when downloading from https URLs.

-[^2]: Depending on your platform, this may require root or Administrator access. [pip](https://packaging.python.org/key_projects/#pip) is currently considering changing this by [making user installs the default behavior](https://github.com/pypa/pip/issues/1668).
+[2]: Depending on your platform, this may require root or Administrator access. [pip](https://packaging.python.org/key_projects/#pip) is currently considering changing this by [making user installs the default behavior](https://github.com/pypa/pip/issues/1668).